joomlatools/joomlatools-server/README.md

 docker compose up
 ```

-Then go to http://localhost:8080 and you should see the `Hello World!` greeting.

 ### Using Gitpod IDE

 [Gitpod](https://www.gitpod.io/) provides a super simple way to develop with Joomlatools Server using [VSCode](https://code.visualstudio.com/), straight from the browser.
 To get started make sure you have a clone or fork this repo, Gitpod offers support for  [GitHub](https://github.com/), [GitLab](https://gitlab.com) or [Bitbucket](https://bitbucket.org/) and either: